I'm Honey!

 • Set an example.

 • Stand firm on your values and mention one when a situation arises.
-Our grands look up to us.
+Our grands look up to us!

-• Resist your urge to shower them with stuff.
-Instead, shower them with time.
-And if you live far away send them notes to enlighten them and a little token with meaning.
+• If you live far away, send them notes to enlighten them and a little token with meaning.
 These are the things they will keep and cherish.
 Be creative.

 • Build up your grands.
 Make sure they understand where their real values come from.